Champa: Relations and warfare with the Khmer and the Viet, c. 1000–1471

+The relationship between Champa and the Javanese states is also recorded in various historical chronicles, mainly in the 15th and 16th centuries.
+Especially the marriage relationship between the princesses of Champa and the kings of Java.
+The Cham people were also one of the main pioneers in the spread of Islam on the north coast of Central Java.
+One of the famous Islamic scholars of Champa descent in Java is Sunan Ampel, one of the nine Walisanga.
+He had a Champa mother.

 Decline

 In the Cham–Vietnamese War (1471), Champa suffered serious defeats at the hands of the Vietnamese, in which 120,000 people were either captured or killed.
 50 members of the Cham royal family and some 20–30,000 were taken prisoners and deported, including the king of Champa Tra Toan, who died along his way to the north in captivity.
-Contemporary reports from China record a Cham envoy telling to the Chinese court: "Annam destroyed our country" with addition notes of massive burning and looting, in which 40 to 60,000 people were slaughtered.
+Contemporary reports from China record a Cham envoy telling to the Chinese court: "Annam destroyed our country" with additional notes of massive burning and looting, in which 40 to 60,000 people were slaughtered.
 The kingdom was reduced to a small enclave near Nha Trang and Phan Rang with many Chams fleeing to Cambodia.

 Champa was reduced to the principalities of Panduranga and Kauthara at the beginning of the 16th century.
 Kauthara was annexed by the Vietnamese in 1653.
 From 1799 to 1832, Panduranga lost its hereditary monarchy status, with kings selected and appointed by the Vietnamese court in Huế.

-The last remaining principality of Champa, Panduranga, survived until August 1832, when Minh Mang of Vietnam began his purge against rival Le Van Duyet's faction, and accused the Cham leaders for supporting Duyet.
-Minh Mang ordered the last Cham king Po Phaok The and the vice-king Po Dhar Kaok to be arrested in Hue, while incorporating the last remnants of Champa into what are Ninh Thuan and Binh Thuan provinces.
+The last remaining principality of Champa, Panduranga, survived until August 1832, when Minh Mang of Vietnam began his purge against rival Le Van Duyet's faction, and accused the Cham leaders of supporting Duyet.
+Minh Mang ordered the last Cham king Po Phaok The and the vice-king Po Dhar Kaok to be arrested in Hue, while incorporating the last remnants of Champa into what are the Ninh Thuan and Binh Thuan provinces.

 To enforce his finger grip, Minh Mang appointed Vietnamese bureaucrats from Hue to govern the Cham directly in phủ Ninh Thuan while removing the traditional Cham customary laws.
-Administratively, Panduranga was put integrated into Vietnam proper with harsh measures.
+Administratively, Panduranga was integrated into Vietnam proper with harsh measures.
 These reforms were known as cải thổ quy lưu ("replacing thổ [aboriginal] chieftains by circulating bureaucratic system").
-Speaking Vietnamese and following Vietnamese customs became strict mandatory for the Cham subjects.
-Cham culture and Cham identity were rapidly systematic destroyed.
-Vietnamese settlers seized most of Cham farmlands and commodity productions, pushing the Cham to far-inland arid highlands, and the Cham were subjected for heavy taxations and mandated conscriptions.
-Two widespread Cham revolts against Minh Mang's oppression arose in 1833–1835, the latter led by khatib Ja Thak Wa–a Cham Bani cleric–which was more successful and even briefly reestablished a Cham state in short period of time, before being crushed by Minh Mang's forces.
+Speaking Vietnamese and following Vietnamese customs became strictly mandatory for the Cham subjects.
+Cham culture and Cham identity were rapidly, systematically destroyed.
+Vietnamese settlers seized most of Cham farmlands and commodity productions, pushing the Cham to far-inland arid highlands, and the Cham were subjected to heavy taxations and mandated conscriptions.
+Two widespread Cham revolts against Minh Mang's oppression arose in 1833–1835, the latter led by khatib Ja Thak Wa – a Cham Bani cleric – which was more successful and even briefly reestablished a Cham state for a short period of time, before being crushed by Minh Mang's forces.